 With Arliss Howard, Kevyn Major Howard, Dorian Harewood, John Terry (very good), Bruce Boa (the idiot Colonel), Kieron Jecchinis (bad casting, poor line delivery), Tim Colceri (sadly believable as the crazed doorgunner in the helicopter, shooting at anything that moves), Papillon Soo.
 Filmed in England, using an abandoned industrial area to simulate the destroyed city of Hue.
 116 minutes.

 Like many in the audience, critics praised the first half, were let down by the second.
 In terms of Private Joe Public’s response, after all the expectation and buildup, it ranked just 23rd among the releases of 1987, a year freighted with Vietnam War movies of varying quality: Good Morning Vietnam, Hamburger Hill, Gardens Of Stone, The Hanoi Hilton.
-While Full Metal Jacket is mediocre as a ‘Stanley Kubrick movie’, it easily outshines those other entries.
+While Full Metal Jacket is mediocre as a ‘Stanley Kubrick movie’, it easily outshines those other entries, though Hamburger Hill eats it for lunch in terms of combat realism.
 Done for $17,000,000 (with perhaps nearly as much spent on prints and marketing), it earned an underwhelming $46,400,000 in the States, but international attendance brought the total up to $120,000,000.

 Kubrick: “Some people demand a five-line capsule summary.
 Something you’d read in a magazine.
 They want you to say, “This is the story of the duality of man and the duplicity of governments.”
 I hear people try to do it — give the five-line summary — but if a film has any substance or subtlety, whatever you say is never complete, it’s usually wrong, and it’s necessarily simplistic: truth is too multifaceted to be contained in a five-line summary.
 If the work is good, what you say about it is usually irrelevant.”